Spring Garden Revival

 Professional Mowing Standards & Turf Health Principles for Sudbury's Soil Conditions

 Sudbury's soils, as identified by the USDA Web Soil Survey, include glacial till, sandy outwash, rocky shallow, and marine clay, each requiring tailored turf management.
-The UMass Extension Turf Program recommends mowing heights of 2.5-3.5 inches for Kentucky bluegrass, 2-3 inches for perennial ryegrass, 3-4 inches for tall fescue, and 2.5-3.5 inches for fine fescue, which comprises 50-70% of Massachusetts shade mixes.
-Always follow the One-Third Rule: never remove more than 1/3 of the grass blade in a single mowing.
-Blades should be sharpened every 20-25 hours of use to ensure clean cuts and minimize turf stress.
-Sudbury's acidic soils (pH 5.5-6.5) often require lime applications, which can be confirmed through the UMass Soil and Plant Nutrient Testing Laboratory.
+Mowing heights recommended by the UMass Extension Turf Program are: Kentucky bluegrass (2.5-3.5 inches), perennial ryegrass (2-3 inches), tall fescue (3-4 inches), and fine fescue (2.5-3.5 inches), with fine fescue comprising 50-70% of MA shade mixes.
+The One-Third Rule—never removing more than 1/3 of the blade height—prevents turf stress.
+Blades should be sharpened every 20-25 hours of use.
+Sudbury’s acidic soils (pH 5.5-6.5) often require lime applications, and soil testing is available through the UMass Soil and Plant Nutrient Testing Laboratory.

 Sudbury Conservation Commission Guidelines for Mowing Near Wetlands & Protected Areas

 Mowing near wetlands and protected areas in Sudbury is regulated under the Massachusetts Wetlands Protection Act (M.G.L. c.
 131, § 40).
-Buffer zones of 25-50 feet must be maintained from wetlands and vernal pools, and any work within these areas may require a Notice of Intent (NOI) or Request for Determination of Applicability (RDA).
-Special restrictions apply during wildlife breeding seasons, particularly for birds (March-August) and vernal pools (March-June).
+Activities within 25-50 feet of wetlands or vernal pools require careful planning and may necessitate filing a Notice of Intent (NOI) or Request for Determination of Applicability (RDA) with the Conservation Commission.
+Wildlife protection is critical, especially during the breeding season for birds (March-August) and vernal pool activity (March-June).
 Coordination with the Massachusetts Division of Fisheries and Wildlife is recommended for sensitive habitats.
-For guidance and permitting, contact: Sudbury Conservation Commission
+For guidance on permitting and buffer zone management, contact:

 275 Old Lancaster Road, Sudbury, MA 01776